XINEXPORT/SportsPro/README.md

 # Sports Pro

 Sports Pro is a Full Stack Web Application made in ASP.NET and Entity Framework Core.
+By following the instructions of Murach's ASP.NET MVC Core 2nd edition, Sports Pro allows users to Add, Edit, Update, and Delete sports products from the site.

 ## Table of Contents